sc0v0ne/LearnAI/ml/ai.md

 Always start with a feasibility study and know when not to use AI [7].

 Technically, AI/ML is a graduate level topic which has several undergraduate prerequisites in math and CS which is probably why 80% or more of AI projects fail [4][5].

+### Systematic Generalization

+Current Machine Learning has issues with reliability due to the poor performance of OOD (Out-Of-Distribution) sample representation [12].

+We are used to relying on the IID (Independent & Identically Distributed) hypothesis that the test distribution and the training distribution are the same.

+Without this assumption, we need some alternative hypothesis to perform the generalization.

 ## Disinformation in AI Research